 For context, the WG anticipates that the circumstances under which this scenario would occur – viz., where an IGO files a complaint under the UDRP or URS, the IGO succeeds in the dispute resolution process, and the losing respondent then seeks relief against the IGO with respect to that UDRP or URS decision in a national court – will be rare.
 The Working Group notes that one reason for this belief is the fact that, as noted above, IGOs are able to file complaints through an assignee, licensee or agent.

 The Working Group also notes that, where a losing registrant proceeds to file a complaint in a court against the UDRP or URS decision, one threshold question that the court will have to decide is whether or not, by submitting to the Mutual Jurisdiction clause, an IGO will be deemed to have waived any jurisdictional immunity it may otherwise have.
+Consequently, whether or not Option 1 or 2 is ultimately selected by the Working Group as a final recommendation and addition to the UDRP and URS, a court could find that any immunity that may have been claimed by an IGO in respect of an appeal brought before the court by a losing registrant was lost simply by the IGO having filed the UDRP or URS complaint.
+This possibility is not new, and exists in the current environment under the present language of the Mutual Jurisdiction clause.
+It will not change regardless of whether Option 1 or 2 is followed.

 Further discussion of Option 1:

-“The decision rendered against the registrant in the predecessor UDRP or URS shall be vitiated”
+“The decision rendered against the registrant in the predecessor UDRP or URS shall be vitiated.”

 By vitiating the decision against the registrant in a UDRP or URS in the circumstance where an IGO has successfully claimed jurisdictional immunity, this would put the parties in a situation as if the UDRP did not exist (or as if a UDRP complaint had never been filed).
 In other words, the court proceedings would be the sole mechanism to resolve the dispute.

-However, would the possibility that a decision against the registrant in a UDRP or URS may be vitiated, in the circumstance where an IGO has successfully claimed jurisdictional immunity, create a greater incentive for a losing registrant to seek relief in the courts while at the same time leaving the IGO with minimal choices (i.e. either waive jurisdictional immunity or seek jurisdictional immunity and thereby have the decision vitiated)?
+However, while the possibility of vitiating a decision against the registrant in a UDRP or URS in the circumstance where an IGO successfully claims jurisdictional immunity will not affect the right and ability of a losing registrant to seek relief in the courts, will adding this possibility have the effect of leaving an IGO with minimal choices (i.e. either waive jurisdictional immunity and defend the suit or seek jurisdictional immunity and thereby risk having the UDRP or URS decision vitiated)?

-On the other hand, would introducing this possibility ensure that a registrant has adequate paths for recourse?
+Similarly, will introducing this option affect the likelihood that an IGO will file a UDRP or URS complaint in the first place rather than allow the conduct complained of to continue by not filing?
+The Working Group notes that this is a matter of individual decision making on the part of each IGO and will also depend on the facts of each case.
+Nevertheless, the Working Group believes it essential to fully explore the implications of adding a new component to the UDRP and URS.

 In addition, consideration may need to be given to the legal implications of setting aside a panel determination on the basis of a result in an unrelated proceeding (i.e. the successful claiming of jurisdictional immunity by an IGO).